Treatments for Bladder Control Problems (Urinary Incontinence)

 - tricyclic antidepressants

-A doctor may use botulinum toxin A, or Botox, to treat urinary incontinence when other medicines or self-care treatments don’t work.
-Injecting Botox into the bladder relaxes it, which makes more room for urine and lowers the chances of developing UI.
+Health care professionals may use botulinum toxin A, also known as Botox, to treat UI when other medicines or self-care treatments don’t work.
+Botox may be injected into your bladder.
+Injecting Botox into the bladder relaxes it, which makes more room for urine and lowers the chances of urine leaks.

-For women.
-A pessary is a soft plastic ring used for stress incontinence that you or your doctor insert into your vagina.
+Women may use a soft, plastic device called a pessary, which is inserted into the vagina for stress incontinence.
 The pessary presses against the wall of your vagina and the nearby urethra.
 The pressure helps hold up the urethra, so you have less leaking.

 Another newer product to treat stress incontinence is a tampon-like disposable device that you can insert into your vagina for up to 12 hours at a time.
 The product expands to push up against your urethra to help decrease leaks.

-During a short office visit, a doctor can inject a bulking gel or paste near your urinary sphincter to treat stress incontinence.
-The injected material “bulks” or helps thicken the area around the urethra and helps close your bladder opening so you have less leaking.
+Gel or paste can be injected near your urinary sphincter to treat stress incontinence.
+The injected material bulks up the area around the urethra.
+The extra thickness helps close your bladder opening so you leak less.

 Electrical nerve stimulation

-If you’ve tried other ways to stay dry, including medicines and lifestyle changes, and nothing has worked, your doctor may suggest electrical nerve stimulation for urgency incontinence and other symptoms.
-Electrical nerve stimulation involves changing your bladder’s reflexes using pulses of electricity.
+If medicines and lifestyle changes don’t help your UI, your health care professional may suggest electrical nerve stimulation for urgency incontinence and other symptoms.
+Electrical nerve stimulation changes your bladder’s reflexes, using mild pulses of electricity to stimulate the nerves that control the bladder and sphincter muscles.

-Although sling surgeries with surgical mesh, sometimes called “mid-urethral slings,” can be successful and safe, serious complications can occur in some women.
-Your doctor can explain the risks and benefits of surgery for stress incontinence and what kind of results you can expect.
-He or she can help you decide whether surgery is right for you.
+Although sling surgery with synthetic mesh can be successful and safe, complications can occur in some women.
+Your health care professional can explain the risks and benefits of surgery for stress incontinence and what kind of results you can expect.

 How can I cope with bladder control problems?

 Even after treatment, you may still leak urine from time to time.
-Certain products can help you cope with leaking urine
+Certain products can help you cope with urine leaks

 - Pads.
 You can wear disposable pads in your underwear to absorb leaking urine.

 - Large disposable pads.
-You can use large disposable pads to protect chairs and beds from urine.
+You can use large pads to protect chairs and beds from urine.

 - Special skin cleaners and creams.
-Special skin cleaners and creams may keep your skin around the urethra from becoming irritated.
+Special skin cleaners and creams may keep the skin around the urethra from getting irritated.
 Creams can help block urine from your skin.

 - Urine deodorizing tablets.
-Talk with your doctor about whether taking urine deodorizing tablets by mouth can make your urine smell less strong.
+Talk with your health care professional about whether taking urine deodorizing tablets by mouth can make your urine smell less strong.

 Bladder control problems are common, yet many people feel too embarrassed to talk about them.
-At the very least, talk with your doctor about your bladder problems.
-Your doctor can help you connect with a support group for people with similar problems.
+At the very least, talk with your health care professional about your bladder problems.
+Your health care professional can help you connect with a support group for people with similar problems.

 Consider speaking with your family and friends about your UI.
-Your family and friends also may help find easier ways for you to use the bathroom regularly.
+Your family and friends may make it easier for you to manage UI.
 In sharing your struggle, you may find that other people in your life have bladder problems as well.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases